 Crossing the floor

-When a member of a parliamentary party walks across the chamber to vote against their party this is called ‘crossing the floor’.
+When a member of a parliamentary party votes against their party this is called ‘crossing the floor’.
 This fact sheet explores the frequency and potential outcomes of crossing the floor.

 For a question to be resolved in Parliament, a vote must be taken.
 Parliamentary parties usually vote as a team, with all party members voting the same way.
 A member of a parliamentary party who votes against their party in a division is said to have crossed the floor.